storm999/FullyAutomatedDataScrapingToolForInnoscriptaHackathon/readme.md

 3rd argument is 'false' in defaul.
 It basically indicates either to change date interval or employee number.
 This will be handled automatically too.

 List that holds minimum and maximum number of employees list must be defined by user manually.
-Making an generic one that would work any country, would be possible too.
+Making an generic one that would work any for country, would be possible too.